Once again I sit here with a vague idea running through my mind, yet I have an uncertainty of how I am going to transfer my thoughts onto the page.

-I hope today is a good day!
+I hope today is a good day.

-But that does not matter because ‘it’s all hear in my head’, ‘it’s my life story, so I know it anyway’, or ‘I plan on starting it after………….’
+But none of that matters because… ‘it’s all here in my head’, ‘it’s my life story, so I know it anyway’, or ‘I plan on starting it after………….’

-I have heard it all.
-In fact once upon a time I used the same lame excuses to procrastinate about writing the stuff I had bobbling around in my head.
-Now if I go a day without writing at least a few paragraphs, a short story, a poem, or one of these Ramblings, I get tetchy and irritable.
-I honestly suffer withdrawal symptoms.
+In fact once upon a time, I used the same lame excuses to procrastinate about writing the stuff I had bobbling around in my own head.
+Now, if I go a day without writing at least a few paragraphs, a short story, a poem or one of these Ramblings, I get tetchy and irritable.

-What is more these words are free.
+What is more, these words are free.
 They cost nothing and are readily available to everyone, including you.

 I shall leave you with this wonderful quotation from ‘I know why the caged bird sings’ by Maya Angelou,